Lewis Smith Lake

 The lake was created by Alabama Power with the construction of the Lewis Smith Dam.
 One of the largest earthen dams in the eastern United States, it stretches 2200 ft in length and reaches a maximum height of 300 ft.
 Construction began on November 25, 1957, and the dam entered service on September 5, 1961.
 The name honors Lewis Martin Smith, president of Alabama Power from 1952 to 1957.

-Nearby towns include Bremen, Cullman, Good Hope, Crane Hill and Dodge City in Cullman County; Curry and Jasper in Walker County; and Addison, Arley, Houston, and Double Springs.
+Nearby towns include Bremen, Cullman, Good Hope, Crane Hill and Dodge City in Cullman County; Curry and Jasper in Walker County; and Addison, Arley, Houston, and Double Springs in Winston County.
+The western side of Smith Lake is partially surrounded by the William B. Bankhead National Forest, which offers camping along the lake's shoreline.

 Tourist attractions are: Indian head cliff jump (30 ft), Castle Rock (40–50 ft), and the Castle.

 History

-Due to the demand of coal along the Black Warrior River in the late nineteenth and early twentieth century, a series of locks and dams were added north of the city of Tuscaloosa.
+Due to the demand of coal along the Black Warrior River in the late 19th and early 20th centuries, a series of locks and dams was added north of the city of Tuscaloosa.
 To better regulate the water levels in these locks and dams, local business leaders pressured the federal government to build a dam on the upper fork of the Sipsey Fork tributary of the Black Warrior River.
-The planned lake would also provide additional power to the surrounding area during peak hours as well as provide a source of recreational income to the otherwise sparsely populated area.
+The planned lake would also provide additional power to the surrounding area during peak hours, as well as provide a source of recreational income to the otherwise sparsely populated area.

-On July 27, 1954 Alabama power filed an application with the Federal Power commission for construction of the lake.
+On July 27, 1954, Alabama Power filed an application with the Federal Power Commission for construction of the lake.
 Construction began on November 25, 1957, and the dam was formally dedicated on May 23, 1961 at a cost of $29 million.

 For the first 20 years, the lake remained relatively undeveloped.
-During the 1980s and 1990s the lake saw a rapid growth in recreation due to its proximity to the cities of Birmingham and Huntsville.
+During the 1980s and 1990s, the lake had a rapid growth in recreation due to proximity to Birmingham and Huntsville.

-Today the lake is used primarily for recreation, however during the summer its power plant is used during peak loads.
+Today, the lake is used primarily for recreation, but during the summer, its power plant is used during peak loads.